 - Reduce arthritis symptoms

 As for most of my sushi ingredients, I buy Masago at my local Japanese grocery shops.
 You can also buy it online, but I highly suggest you find Japanese, or another Asian grocery store because of the quality.

 How do you store Masago?

-Put the masago in insulated glass, cover with plastic wrap and place in the refrigerator.
+Put the masago in insulated glass, cover it with plastic wrap, and place it in the refrigerator.
 Masago can be kept in the refrigerator for 4-6 days.

 Masago can also be frozen, which I highly recommend.
-Masago can be frozen for 6 months.
+Masago can be frozen for six months.

 How do you reheat the masago?

 To reheat the masago after it has been frozen, you don’t need to heat it.
 Simply take it out of the freezer and let it thaw.
 You can speed up this process by placing the masago into a sealed container.
 Then, heat the container in warm water.
 It will take approximately 10 minutes for the masago to reach room temperature before you can use it.

 Masago is a colored and flavored raw edible egg of the capelin fish.
 So, the answer is yes, masago is raw!

 - Calories: 46